Vehicle Code § 22500 CVC is the California statute that makes it a parking violation to

-A traffic ticket for most offenses costs approximately $65.00.
-The DMV’s parking enforcement rules say that the majority of CVC 22500 violations do not result in a point on the motorist’s driving record.
+A traffic ticket for most offenses costs approximately $250.00.
+The DMV’s parking enforcement rules say that the majority of CVC 22500 violations do not result in a point on your driving record.

 This is fortunate because it helps avoid:

-- the revocation of the motorist’s driving privileges, or
+- the revocation of your driving privileges, or

-- the DMV declaring the driver a negligent operator.
+- the DMV declaring you a negligent operator.

 - 1. What is a parking violation under California Vehicle Code 22500?

-- 2. Does a driver have to plead guilty to a ticket?
+- 2. Do I have to plead guilty to a ticket?

 - 3. What are the penalties for breaking this law?

-- 4. What happens if a motorist does not show up to a traffic hearing?
+- 4. What happens if I do not show up to a traffic hearing?